US natural gas futures slip over 2% on forecasts for milder weather

 Aug 16 (Reuters) - U.S. natural gas futures fell over 2% to more than a one-week low on Wednesday on forecasts for cooler weather, especially in the northeastern part of the U.S.

-Front-month gas futures NGc1 for September delivery on the New York Mercantile Exchange were down 5.4 cents, or 2%, at $2.61 per million British thermal units (mmBtu) at 9:49 a.m.
-EDT (13:49 GMT), its lowest level since Aug.
-7. The contract fell nearly 5% on Tuesday.
+Front-month gas futures NGc1 for September delivery on the New York Mercantile Exchange settled 6.7 cents, or 2.5% lower, at $2.592 per million British thermal units (mmBtu).
+The contract fell nearly 5% on Tuesday.

 Although the weather in the lower 48 states is forecast to remain hotter than normal through at least Aug.
 31, it will be significantly milder during that period and heading into September than recently, especially in the heavily populated Northeast region.
 That is pulling back expectations for any late-season power sector demand for cooling, said Gary Cunningham, director of market research at Tradition Energy.